CruizK/youtubedl-ext/README.md

 The button should be next to the subscribe button like so
 ![Button Location](/imgs/button.png)

-You can also configure the location where the

 # How to use
 * Have node, npm or yarn. for my case I use yarn
 * Run `yarn` in server/